 Many developing-economy labor markets feature persistent spatial gaps in real income, which are substantial even after accounting for workers' skills.
 This suggests that labor mobility is too low to capture the economic benefits of migration.
 A possible explanation is that migration is risky, particularly for poor households.
 Social protection programs thus have the potential to facilitate migration by easing financial constraints.
 We study the Public Distribution System (PDS) in India, which entitles 66% of the population to subsidized food grain.
 Using a cluster-randomized trial, we randomly inform a representative set of Indian households about a recent scheme-One Nation One Ration Card (ONORC)-to allow migrants to collect food ration across the entire country, rather than being restricted to a designated shop in their home town.
-Data we collected prior to the intervention show that awareness of the program was extremely low: in states that have joined ONORC, only 27.7% of households with ration cards were aware of any kind of portability, that is, that they could use their ration card to claim ration in a PDS shop other than their designated shop.
-Only 8.4% were aware that they could claim their ration outside their home
+Data we collected prior to the intervention show that awareness of the program was extremely low: in states that have joined ONORC, only 27.7% of households with ration cards were aware of any kind of portability, that is, that they could use their ration card to claim ration in a PDS shop other than their designated

-\University of Rochester, travis.baseler@rochester.edu
+^{}University of Rochester, travis.baseler@rochester.edu

-&lt;sup>†The World Bank, anarayan@worldbank.org
+[†]The World Bank, anarayan@worldbank.org

-&lt;sup>‡The World Bank, ong1@worldbank.org
+[‡]The World Bank, ong1@worldbank.org

-&lt;sup>§The World Bank, ssinharoy@worldbank.org
+[§]The World Bank, ssinharoy@worldbank.org

-state.
-We test whether learning about food ration portability increases migration and improves economic well-being.
+shop.
+Only 8.4% were aware that they could claim their ration outside their home state.
+We test whether learning about food ration portability increases migration.